 In addition to his medical practice, Dr. Packard gained local fame as a public official and educational benefactor.
 His name is listed amongst the past presidents of the Massachusetts Homeopathic Medical Society and also as a senior member of the American Institute of Homeopathy.
 From 1867-71, 1883 and 1888-1891 he was a member of the Boston School Board, eventually serving as the chairman of its South Boston division.
 His patronage of Boston's educational system is noted by the Illustrated History of South Boston as one of Packard's lasting attributes, stating that"hundreds of South Boston boys and girls have received their diplomas from his hand, and often he has been called "the teacher's friend"".

-While Packard was still quite active in public affairs in the South Boston area, he also began to dabble in politics.
+While Packard was active in medical circles in the South Boston area, he would also enter the political life of that area.
 In 1872 he was elected to the Massachusetts General Court, representing Boston's 12th district.
 He served on the joint committee on Education and after his legislative service concluded in 1874 returned to practicing medicine.
-In his later years Packard served as a visiting physician to the Perkins Institute for the Blind and later at the Massachusetts School for Feeble Minded Children.
+In his later years, Packard served as a visiting physician to the Perkins Institute for the Blind and later at the Massachusetts School for Feeble-Minded Children.
 He died at age 63 on January 5, 1895 in South Boston.
 The portrait of Packard shown above was discovered in the aforementioned Illustrated History of South Boston.